gonglini/2023ESWContest_free_1035/README.md

 One of the important things is we had to know where and when the fire occurred.
 So our team also made an application for users.
 When the fire occurred, An application announce fire to the user that the situation happened.
-After it announces that the robot extinguishes the fire and where it occurred The application is connected by wifi with ESP8266.
+After the robot extinguishes the fire, it announces where the fire occurred.
-They communicate by Web using the GET method.
+The application is connected by wifi with ESP8266 which communicates by Web using the GET method.
 It runs as a client While ESP8266 is a Server.

 Here are how the application is processed.

 ## Future Work

 Our desired future goals for this project, in order of preference, are to:
 1.
 2.
 3.
 4.

 ## External Links and References
 * Compact command to install ROS melodic. : https://github.com/zeta0707/installROS.git